Eggs effective source of protein you eat! They are also good for plants and here are some Excellent Ideas for Using Eggshells in the Garden!

-Whether raw shells resulting from omelet or the preparation of a delicious cake, or even shells cooked for boiled eggs, they can join your compost bin.
-But before dropping them off to your compost bin, finely crumble the shells.
+Whether raw shells resulting from an omelet or the preparation of a delicious cake or even shells cooked for boiled eggs, they can join your compost bin.
+But before dropping them off in your compost bin, finely crumble the shells.

 This is one of the most popular ideas on eggshells you should try out immediately, using them to germinate seedlings.
 At the bottom of each half shell, do a small hole, for drainage.
-Fill it with meager amount of soil and sow seeds.
+Fill it with a meager amount of soil and sow seeds.

 When the seedlings are big enough and require transplanting, simply crack the shells from beneath and plant them.

 While planting tomatoes, place a handful of coarsely crumbled eggshells in the bottom.
-This will provide a good amount of minerals and trace elements to a tomato plant in all of its growing season slowly and steadily.
+This will provide a good amount of minerals and trace elements to a tomato plant in all of its growing seasons slowly and steadily.

 You can also use eggshells as mineral fertilizer directly.
 For this you will need to crumble or grind shells as thinly as possible, then spread this powder at the surface of your crop or ornamental plants and incorporate the soil by a light scratching.

 Your plants will thank you for this natural mineral intake and it’ll also help them in recovering calcium deficiency.
 This fertilizer is also suitable for indoor plants.
-Eggshell fertilizer is good for olives, oleander, zucchini and tomatoes.
+Eggshell fertilizer is good for olives, oleander, zucchini, and tomatoes.